AndreSouzaAbreu/dot-files/README.md

 This is a collection of my personal configuration files for several applications, such as:

+- alacritty
+- bash
+- dtm
+- i3
+- npm
+- qutebrowser
+- ranger
+- shell
+- termite
 - vim
-- ranger
-- qutebrowser
+- X11
 - zsh

-- i3
-- alacritty
-- shell
+It also includes my personal scripts in `~/.local/bin`.

-Most, if not all, configuration files are under a directory called `HOME` in this git repo.
+Most of the configuration files are under a directory called `HOME` in this git repo.
 This directory mimics the `$HOME` directory.
 That means that you can simply copy the configuration files with command below:

 ```shell
 cp -r './HOME/*' ~/
 ```

 This will copy all configuration files to your home directory.

+There is also a directory called `REMOTE`, which has the dot files I use on remote servers via ssh.

 ## LICENSE